Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Equidistribution of common perpendiculars in simplicial trees

-The second claim follows by restricting to $\alpha=\beta=e$ and integrating on an appropriate fundamental domain (note that Equation \ref{eq:reducnarrowup} does not require $\Omega^+$ to be relatively compact, just to have finite measure for $\wt\sigma^-$). \cqfd
+The second claim follows by restricting to $\alpha=\beta=e$ and integrating on an appropriate fundamental domain (note that Equation \eqref{eq:reducnarrowup} does not require $\Omega^+$ to be relatively compact, just to have finite measure for $\wt\sigma^-$). \cqfd

-The mixing assumption in Theorem \ref{theo:discretemainequidup} implies that the length spectrum $L_\Ga$ of $\Ga$ is equal to $\ZZ$.\footnote{In fact, ergodicity is sufficient to have this.} The next result considers the other case, when only the square of the geodesic flow is mixing, when appropriately restricted.
+The mixing assumption in Theorem \ref{theo:discretemainequidup} implies that the length spectrum $L_\Ga$ of $\Ga$ is equal to $\ZZ$.
+The next result considers the other case, when only the square of the geodesic flow is mixing, while appropriately restricted.
 Note that the smallest nonempty $\Ga$-invariant simplicial subtree of $\XX$ is uniform, without vertices of degree $2$, for instance in the case when $\XX$ is $(p+1,q+1)$-biregular with $p,q\geq 2$ and $\Ga$ is a lattice of $\XX$.

 \btheo Assume that the smallest nonempty $\Ga$-invariant simplicial subtree of $\XX$ is uniform, without vertices of degree $2$, and that the length spectrum $L_\Ga$ of $\Ga$ is $2\ZZ$.
 Assume that the critical exponent $\delta_c$ of $\wt c$ is positive, that the Gibbs measure $m_{c}$ is finite and that its restriction to $\Ga\bs\Geven\XX$ is mixing for the square of the discrete time geodesic flow on $\Ga\bs\Geven\XX$.
 Then